Other City Data Sources

 The Cambridge Assessor's Database provides parcel by parcel information about properties in Cambridge, including size, owner and assessed value.
 Use the street address to look up information about a parcel.

 You can use the CityView Parcel Viewer to locate a parcel within the City, view a property record card, learn about recent comparable sales and link to a block map for the parcel.

-Individual parcel maps are available for every parcel through the Cambridge Tax Atlas.
+Assessing block maps are available through the Cambridge Tax Atlas.
 Use this link to print all the pages needed to produce a complete Tax Atlas of the City of Cambridge.
 To place a lot in the context of abutting properties print the Assessing Block Map containing the parcel.

 Crime statistics are available through the Cambridge Police Department BridgeStat home page.
 This page provides access to monthly and annual crime reports.
 Annual crime statistics from the past eight years are also available at this location.
 Note that the neighborhood boundaries used by the Police Department differ in a few instances from those employed by the Community Development Department.

 The Development Log tracks larger-scale residential and commercial development projects.
 Projects tracked include those with more than 50,000 square feet of gross floor area or 10 housing units or that include substantial funding from the City of Cambridge.
 The Development Log is updated quarterly.

 In addition to information available through the Cambridge School Department, the Massachusetts Department of Education makes available a wide range of data both about the school system as a whole and individual schools and about public charter schools located within the City.

 View school and district profiles on the Massachusetts Department of Education web site.